-In this article, I’ll take a critical look at Axie Infinity.
+In this article, I’ll take a highly critical look at Axie Infinity.
+There are tons of hyped-up dollar-eyed reviews of Axie Infinity out there, so I thought I’d offer the opposing view.
 I have actually bought some AXS, but not as a long-term investment.
 I will not hold this investment for the long-term, because I don’t think Axie Infinity will last.

 Axie Infinity will not last due to the necessity of onboarding new players at an exponential rate to keep the play-to-earn model profitable enough.
 With a high entry barrier of up to $1,000, the onboarding will eventually slow down; resulting in a crash in the value of SLP tokens and breeding new Axies not being profitable any longer.
 In addition, the developers/admins are acting suspiciously, banning players without warnings and manipulating the price of the in-game token.

 Let’s break it down and try to wrap our heads around the problems surrounding Axie Infinity.

 If you are one of those who see Axie Infinity as an investment opportunity, then make sure to read this.

 Because even though the concept of play-to-earn is old, I have found during my research that Axie Infinity lacks the sustainability required of a long-term investment project.

 Gamers are already accustomed to the idea of in-game currencies that offers unique functionalities such as buying in-game items and/or progress in the game.